unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ## BatchNorm: the "standard scaler" for deep learning

 A very common step in classical machine learning pipelines is to scale the features, for instance by using sckit-learn's `StandardScaler`.
 This can in principle also be done for deep learning.
-An alternative, more common approach, is to add **BatchNormalization** layers which will learn how to scale the input values.
+An alternative, more common approach, is to add **BatchNormalization** layers ([documentation of the batch normalization layer](https://keras.io/api/layers/normalization_layers/batch_normalization/)) which will learn how to scale the input values.
 Similar to dropout, batch normalization is available as a network layer in Keras and can be added to the network in a similar way.
 It does not require any additional parameter setting.